• Skip to primary navigation

 • Top with coconut yoghurt and granola (if using it) and enjoy!

-4 tbsp coconut yoghurt, 4 tbsp granola
+4 tablespoon coconut yoghurt, 4 tablespoon granola

 Notes